Ken Kramer

 Kenneth Bentley Kramer (born February 19, 1942) is an American lawyer, politician, and jurist from Colorado.
-He is a former Republican member of the United States House of Representatives.
+He is a former Republican member of the United States House of Representatives, serving four consecutive terms from 1979 to 1987.

+Early life and education

 Born in 1942, in Chicago, Kramer grew up in the city's suburb of Skokie, Illinois.
 He attended the University of Illinois, and after earning his degree, entered Harvard University, from which he received his Juris Doctor.

+Career

 In 1966, he was admitted to the bar, and by 1970, he had risen to the position of assistant district attorney for the state's Fourth Judicial District.

+In 1972, Kramer was elected to the Colorado House of Representatives and served for three terms until 1978.